 One of Danmarks Nationalbank's objectives is to contribute to the safe and efficient settlement of payments.
 The Kronos2 payment system plays a central role in the infrastructure, both in connection with the settlement of large, time-critical payments between banks (interbank payments) and due to Danmarks Nationalbank's role as a settlement bank for other payment and settlement systems.

-Based on a preliminary analysis and dialogue with the financial sector, Danmarks Nationalbank has decided to migrate Danish kroner to the forthcoming European consolidated payment and securities settlement platform Target Services in 2024/25.
-A migration of Danish kroner to Target Services will ensure:
+Based on a preliminary analysis and dialogue with the financial sector, Danmarks Nationalbank has decided to migrate Danish kroner to the forthcoming European consolidated payment and securities settlement platform TARGET Services in 2025.
+A migration of Danish kroner to TARGET Services will ensure:

 a single platform for settlement of Danish kroner